Consolidation is combining multiple loans into a single loan, often with a lower monthly payment but a longer repayment period.

 If a student is determined to be independent by the FAFSA, only their and their spouse’s (if applicable) income and assets need to be provided.
 Dependent students are required to provide their parents’ income and asset information in addition to their own.
 Please note how the FAFSA defines dependency is different than how dependency is defined by the Internal Revenue Service (IRS) for tax purposes.
 The questions a student will answer in Step Three of the FAFSA wil determine their dependency status.
 If there are extenuating circumstances, students are encouraged to contact the Office of Financial Aid.

 Entrance Counseling is an on-line tutorial and quiz with the U.S. Department which explains a student’s rights and responsibilities as a Federal Stafford Loan borrower.
-All first-time borrowers of the Stafford Loan at Shenandoah University are required to complete Entrance Counseling in order to receive these funds.
+All first-time borrowers of Stafford Loans at Shenandoah University are required to complete Entrance Counseling in order to receive these funds.

 Financial aid is available to most enrolled degree-seeking students at SU.
 Financial aid is intended for the student’s educational expenses; including tuition and fees, room and board, books and supplies, and transportation.
 Most federal aid and all forms of state aid are need-based.
 The most common types of financial aid are grants, scholarships, loans, and work-study.